 How unlike so many of us today.
 When God calls us to do something we are inclined to initially just stick our toes into the pool to test the water, rather than just taking a flying leap out into the middle.

 God may still use us, even with that approach.
 But how much more likely are we to not follow through on his call when it gets challenging.
 Especially when we have something to go back to.
-How much better to be sold out without taking thought of having a safety net.
+How much better to be sold out without having a safety net.
 Then there can be no turning back.
 If God has indeed called you, he will also provide and see you through all that may come.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.

 If you have found value in this post, please consider subscribing to A Clay Jar so that you don’t miss any other posts.